Flank/flank-dashboard/metrics/docs/02_sign_and_notarize_metrics_binaries.md

 Cons:
  - serve the additional file with a hash
  - requires an extra step for users to verify the checksum
+ - no signatures generated and macOS will block such app by default - so users will have to take extra steps to run unsigned apps

 ## Decision